Monicasalas604/MediaVault/README.md

 streamlit run app.py
 ```

-The application will open automatically in your browser.
+The application will automatically open in your browser.

 ---

-## Running Tests
+# Running Tests

 Execute: